DeviceDriverProjectCOSC439/Project/README.md

-<h1> Device driver that automates encrypting and decrypting files when there are moved over to a USB drive. </h1>
+<h1> Device driver that automates encrypting and decrypting files when moved to/from a USB drive. </h1>

 <h3> There are a few dependencies that must be met before this is possible </h3>